ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ### Immediate {#send-immediate}

 Immediate is a boolean property.
-If true, the caller prefers immediacy to efficiency for this Content, and the Content should not be bundled with other Content into the same transmission by the underlying Protocol Stack.
+If true, the caller prefers immediacy to efficient capacity usage for this Content.
+For example, this means that the Content should not be bundled with other
+Content into the same transmission by the underlying Protocol Stack.

 ### Idempotent {#send-idempotent}